IBM/blockchainbean/README.md

 ## 2. Create assets

-Now that we have a grower and aa importer, we can add a batch of coffee.
+Now that we have a grower and a importer, we can add a batch of coffee.
 POST an 'addCoffee' transaction, and add the following json:

 `{
   "$class": "org.ibm.coffee.addCoffee",
   "size": "SMALL",
   "roast": "LIGHT",
   "batchState": "READY_FOR_DISTRIBUTION",
+  "batchId": "9mf2sg8cd",
-  "grower": "resource:org.ibm.coffee.Grower#growerA"
+  "grower": "resource:org.ibm.coffee.Grower#9243"
 }`

 Next, let's grab the batchId by doing a GET on the coffee asset: 9mf2sg8cd